This manual is for Emacs Muse version 3.12.

 An easy way of seeing which settings are available and changing settings is to use the Muse customization interface.
 To do this, type M-x customize-group muse RET.
 Each of the options has its own documentation.
 Options are grouped logically according to what effect they have.

 Muse Mode should automatically be activated when you visit a file with a “.muse” extension.
 One such file is QuickStart.muse, which is available in the examples directory of the Muse distribution.
-You can tell that Muse Mose has been activated by checking for the text “Muse” in your mode line.
+You can tell that Muse Mode has been activated by checking for the text “Muse” in your mode line.
 If Muse Mode has not been activated, you may activate it by type M-x muse-mode RET.

 You will notice that Muse files are highlighted very simply.
 Links are colored blue, headings are large and bold text, and <example> tags are colored in grey.